PolarBears-studio/player-controller/docs/tutorial-2.md

-# Tutorial 2.0 - Edit PlayerController's Parameters and Children
+# Edit Parameters and Children

 By selecting the Player node in the Scene pane, you can view its 4 movement related parameters in the inspector.